davidpots/jakeworry/README.md

 ---

+#### 023: Feedzirra Intro
+Where I check out using the Feedzirra ruby gem to parse feeds.
+This mainly follows along with the tutorial that RailsCasts did on the topic: http://railscasts.com/episodes/168-feed-parsing?view=asciicast

+#### 022: Javascript parsing of external XML Feeds
+In which I explore the possibilities, and impossibilities, of parsing external XML feeds with Javascript alone.
+Tried a lot of techniques -- but many challenges (cross origin resource sharing), and possible hacky solutions -- but probably going to try Ruby solutions instead (next project).

+#### 021: URL Encoding
+Explores how I might use URL encoding to compress super long URLs for GIF Parade.
+Ultimately, this won't work for what I need – but I still learned some cool stuff here.

+#### 020: LoudGIF Spinoff
+Explores how I might hack the LoudGIF concept to work for many GIFs.
+I forked this into its own project (GIF Parade): http://davidpots.com/gifparade and http://github.com/davidpots/gifparade

+#### 019: Songnotes Mobile
+The culmination of 010 through 018 -- where I take a JSON feed of the latest Songnotes song listing and display it in a mobile-friendly manner.

 #### 018: JSON Grouping, part 4
 In progress.
 Refines 017 to be much more elegant, using less repeated code.
 Not complete yet.